AnmolNemagouda/SER515_CLab3_Anmol_Nikil/Readme.txt

 9. testLargeBase: Tests overflow prevention with Integer.MAX_VALUE as base

 10. testMaxAllowedResult:
+    testing the max integer allowed without causing overflow, this is checking the limits of the java datatypes

 11. testMinIntegerBase:
+    this is a culmination of exponent 0, base 1 and max allowed result cases, we are additionally throwing an exception when\
+    the exponent gives an answer which causes overflow

 Boundary Conditions
 12. testBoundaryExponent: Tests boundary conditions for exponents: